Analyzing the Price-to-Earnings Ratio of Chewy Inc. (CHWY)

 JMP Securities gave a rating of “Mkt Outperform” to CHWY, setting the target price at $50 in the report published on April 11th of the current year.

-Volatility was left at 4.04%, however, over the last 30 days, the volatility rate increased by 3.69%, as shares sank -7.04% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -17.68% lower at present.
+Volatility was left at 3.57%, however, over the last 30 days, the volatility rate increased by 3.06%, as shares surge +0.60% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -11.33% lower at present.

 Insider Trading